Lesson video

 But the reality is it never reached the heights as it did under Justinian I.

-All right, let's have a quick check for understanding then.
+Right, let's have a quick check for understanding then.

-So, what nickname was given to Emperor Justinian I?
 Was that the child emperor, the emperor who never sleeps, or the emperor of the sun?
-Make your choice now.

 That is indeed correct.

-We're asking for our next task then.
+Right let's go for our next task then.

 So I'd like you to sort them into two columns.

-Just rewrite them into the correct column.
+So one Heading "Positive" one heading "Negative" just rewrite them into the correct column.

 Okay, welcome back.

-So, let's see what your answer should have looked like.
+So let's see what your answer should have looked like.

-In terms of the negative aspects of his reign, you could have said that 30,000 people were killed during the Nika Riots as well as the Nika Riots destroying a great deal of the city.
+In terms of the negative aspects of his reign, you could have said that 30,000 people were killed during the Nika riots, as well as the Nika riots destroying a great deal of the city.

 You could have said that the bubonic plague killed half of Constantinople.